Last Updated on July 28, 2023 by Janine

 Planning to spend 4 days in Mexico City?
 This Mexico City itinerary covers everything you should see and do on your first trip to CDMX!

-I’ve visited Mexico City many times and this itinerary is an amalgamation of many different experiences I’ve had there.
+I’ve visited Mexico City at least a dozen times, and this itinerary is an amalgamation of many different experiences I’ve had there.
 I’ve included a lot of the main attractions as well as some lesser-known spots.

-I intend to give you a broad overview of the city to help you get a feel for it and inspire you to come back and see more!
-I’ve divided it by neighborhood to help you save on transportation time (and expenses).
-If you ask me, this is the perfect itinerary for first-timers!
+This 4-day itinerary is divided up by neighborhood to help you save on transportation time (and expenses).
+If you ask me, this is the perfect itinerary for your first visit!

 Mexico City Travel Tips: The Basics